avinashkranjan/Amazing-Python-Scripts/GST Calculator/Readme.md

 ### Step 4:

-    Sit back and Relax.
-Let the Script do the Job. ☕
+    Let the Script do the Job and after that the tkinter UI will automatically be opened. ☕

+### Step 5:

+    Now, enter the value of the total Value with GST and MRP of the product.
+And select the Calculate GST button.

 ## Requirements